BMCARDONA/react-notes/README.md

 ### Useful information:

+#### React.fragment:
-A React container component that renders its children without adding any additional DOM nodes.
+* A React container component that renders its children without adding any additional DOM nodes.
 This can be used for returning multiple adjacent elements without wrapping them in an unnecessary element.
 For example: